Different Types of Flies for Fishing Explained

 Major Categories of Flies

-When considering the different types of flies for fishing, it is helpful to keep certain categories in mind.
-By doing so, you will have a better understanding of the connections between the various kinds of flies and the distinctions between them.
+When considering the different types of flies for fishing, keeping certain categories in mind is helpful.
+By doing so, you will better understand the connections between the various kinds of flies and the distinctions between them.

 The first significant contrast is between wet flies and dry flies.
-Although it is possible to use flies belonging to different entomological categories (also known as insect categories) in comparable circumstances, wet flies and dry flies cannot be interchangeable on any occasion.
+Although it is possible to use flies belonging to different entomological categories (also known as insect categories) in comparable circumstances, wet flies and dry flies cannot be interchangeable.

 When faced with a circumstance that requires a wet fly, it is implausible that a dry fly can meet the challenge successfully.